To see needy communities transformed by the power of the Gospel of Jesus Christ, glorifying God, and multiplying to the ends of the earth.

 Having a graduate degree in medicine and having practiced as a physician in the UK, Okongo has served in war torn countries such as Sudan, Congo, Rwanda, Burundi, Iraq, Eritrea, and the Middle East, as a medical missionary with various ministries such as Samaritan’s Purse.
 He also holds a degree in Human Resource Management and Administration.

-Hentrick was born and raised on a tiny coral island in the State of Chuuk, Federated States of Micronesia (FSM).
-The FSM is an island-nation (UN-recognized) in the Western Pacific region.
-Mr. Eveluck had long been working at the Development Bank of the FSM before he relocated to Guam in 2000 to pursue his graduate studies in Business Administration (MBA).
-After graduation, Mr. Eveluck decided to live and work on Guam with his family.
-In August 2006, Mr. Eveluck came to know Jesus Christ as his personal Savior and Lord.
-He has been a regular member of the Faith Presbyterian Christian Reformed Church on Guam.
+Hentrick was born and raised on a tiny coral island in the State of Chuuk, Federated States of Micronesia (FSM), a United Nations-recognized island-nation in the Western Pacific region.
+Mr. Eveluck had long been working at the Development Bank of the FSM before he relocated to Guam in 2000 to pursue his Masters degree in Business Administration.
+After graduation, Mr. Eveluck decided to live and work in Guam with his family.
+In August 2006, Mr. Eveluck came to know Jesus Christ as his personal Savior and Lord, and is a member of Faith Presbyterian Christian Reformed Church in Guam.

-With his lovely wife, Killysou, they have decided to raise their four sons and an adopted daughter in Guam (USA).
+With his lovely wife, Killysou, they raise their four sons and adopted daughter in Guam (USA).
 The Evelucks have lived together in their home in Mangilao, Guam since 2012.